zicher3d-org/domemaster-stereo-shader/arnold/Arnold-DomemasterStereo-src/docs/readme.md

 - Roberto Ziche created the original `domeAFL_FOV_Stereo` shader for 3DS Max.
 - Luis Silva created the initial Arnold lens shader port for Softimage.
-- Andrew Hazelden finished porting the `DomemasterStereo` lens shader for Arnold on Maya/Softimage/Houdini.
+- Andrew Hazelden is doing the ongoing port of the `DomemasterStereo` and LatLongStereo lens shader for Arnold on Maya/Softimage/Houdini.
 - Daniel Ott created the original 2D `domeAFL_FOV`, and `domeAFL_WxH` lens shaders for mental ray.

 ## Version History ##

+### Version 1.6.1 - 2015-02-23 ###

+Updated the Windows builds to use Visual Studio 2013 for the Arnold .dll shader compiles.

+Tweaked the LatLongStereo FOV code to improve the vertical FOV rendering issue.

+**Note:** The LatLongStereo shader currently expects a 2:1 aspect ratio render resolution for the output.
+The code to compensate for a non 2:1 rendered aspect ratio hasn't been finished yet so you will experience over-rendering of the vertical FOV if you render to an image with a 1:1 aspect ratio.

 ### Version 0.3 - 2015-01-31 ###